-Since 1993, every year during the spring time, the County holds a special Women’s Hall of Fame Awards Ceremony and Luncheon to honor the women who will be inducted to the Hall of Fame.
-There are 200 inductees who comprise the Women's Hall of Fame.
+Since 1993, every year during the spring time, the County holds a special Women's Hall of Fame Awards Ceremony and Luncheon to honor the women who will be inducted to the Hall of Fame.
+There are over 250 inductees who comprise the Women's Hall of Fame.

 The Women's Hall of Fame supports women, youth and families by making charitable donations to community-based organizations in Alameda County.
 The Women's Hall of Fame Mary V. King "Leading the Way" Youth Scholarship Fund helps propel young leaders to meaningful civic engagement.